Westminster School

 In Westminster, O’Drudy found not only a place to exercise her love of teaching but a home.

 “The beauty of the situation at Westminster is that we tout that we present a classical education at a level of excellence,” she says.
 “This was my job.
-This was my goal.
-This was my objective.
+It was my goal & my objective.
 Every day, that was the challenge, and it was great.”

 What Keeps One Teaching the Same Subject at the Same School for Almost Four Decades?